Ketamine Treatment Assessment

 Step Four: Ongoing Guidance

 Our team will provide you with ongoing guidance after the ketamine infusions have been completed.
-This will help you to gain insight into the benefits of ketamine, to maintain progress with your major depressive disorder, and will help us to keep your positive responses.
+This will help you to gain insight into the benefits of ketamine, to maintain progress with your mental health goals, and maximize the benefits of your positive responses.

 Who Is a Good Candidate For Ketamine Therapy?